hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 **Aesthetics and visuals**: Adjusted the text to ensure readability.
 Did not add size to geom_point() to increase precision.

-### Soccer Field Data Vizulation:
+### Soccer Field Data Visualization:

-**Purpose**: The point of this plot is to add a unique spin onto the vizualations and their representation.
+**Purpose**: The point of this plot is to add a unique spin onto the visualizations and their representation.
 The overall plot, called Shot Attempts and Goals, illustrates the x and y coordinate of the data upon the position of the shot attempts Pitt had against the games they played.
 This allows for a better understanding of the positioning of where the shots were taken amongst the field view, rather than an x and y axis and a bunch of points scattered.

- **Plot Generation**: Inside of Rstudio, I utilized the tidyverse library to integrate ggplot to create an aethethically pleasing plot of the data.
+**Plot Generation**: Inside of Rstudio, I utilized the tidyverse library to integrate ggplot to create an aesthetically pleasing plot of the data.
 However, to create the numerous shapes and lines of the soccer field, I composed a function in order to do - which I called in the creation of the plot.

- **Aesthetics and visuals**: Instead of a boring black and white plot, I decided to boost this appeal by incorperating colors and emphasizing text to make it bolder and bigger - to place signifigance of the important aspects to make it simplifer for the audience to see.
+**Aesthetics and visuals**: Instead of a boring black and white plot, I decided to boost this appeal by incorporating colors and emphasizing text to make it bolder and bigger - to place significance of the important aspects to make it simpler for the audience to see.